 Who is eligible for Medicare Advantage HMO Plan?

 If you live in the service area and have Medicare parts A and B, you can enroll in a Medicare Advantage plan.
-With the exception of persons with End-Stage Renal Disease.
+Medicare beneficiaries can enroll in a Medicare Advantage HMO during specific enrollment periods.
+What is the difference between an HMO and a PPO?

 An HMO utilizes the PCP as the gatekeeper and requires any services outside an emergency must first be addressed with the PCP.